jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 ### Leverage Nutanix Self-Service (Calm) UI to Deploy MongoDB on NKE

-Calm would be leveraged to deploy a dedicated Karbon Production Cluster, the MongoDB Enterprise Operator and subsequent configuration of MongoDB custom resources.
+Calm would be leveraged to deploy a dedicated Karbon Production Cluster with the Nutanix CSI Driver, and subsequently deploy the MongoDB Enterprise Operator as a means to configure MongoDB custom resources - such as MongoDB, OpsManager and Users overall.

-The `MongoDB Enterprise Operator` enables easy deploy of the following applications into Kubernetes clusters:

-`MongoDB` - Replica Sets, Sharded Clusters and Standalones - with authentication, TLS and many more options.
-`Ops Manager` - our enterprise management, monitoring and backup platform for MongoDB.
-The Operator can install and manage Ops Manager in Kubernetes for you.
-Ops Manager can manage MongoDB instances both inside and outside Kubernetes.

-Pros:

-- MongoDB Enterprise Operator is managed/supported by MongoDB
-- NKE/Karbon is fully managed kubernetes distribution supported by Nutanix
-- Nutanix CSI Driver could be leveraged on just about any Kubernetes Distribution (e.g., Red Hat Openshift, Rancher RKE/RKE2/K3s, Vanilla K8s, etc.) and Supported OS (e.g., CentOS,RHEL,Ubuntu, etc.) if other options are preferred.

-By Leveraging the Karbon, you'll have the ability to easily:
+By Leveraging NKE/Karbon, you'll have the ability to easily:

 - Provision Highly Availabile Production Clusters with Nutanix CSI Driver Auto-Provisioned
 - Upgrade Kubernetes Clusters and underlying Node OS
 - Scale Existing Worker Node Pools to add more Compute Resources
 - Add Worker Node Pools for Specialized Workload Requirements (e.g., CPU/GPU/Memory Optimized, etc.)

 By Leveraging the Nutanix CSI Driver, you'll have the ability to easily:

 - Dynamically Provision Nutanix Volumes (RWO/BLOCK) or Nutanix Files (RWX/NFS)
 - Leverage metrics to determine overall disk utilization from K8s or Nutanix Prism